-The installation of groundwater monitoring bores in association with the construction of effluent storage lagoons is a mandatory requirement of the Environment Protection (Water Quality) Policy 2003.
+Installing Groundwater Monitoring bores at effluent storage lagoons is a mandatory requirement of the Environment Protection (Water Quality) Policy 2003.

-Monitoring of groundwater and other components of a dairy effluent management system is optional in most circumstances, but can provide valuable information about the efficiency of the system and its environmental performance.
+Monitoring of groundwater and other components of the Dairy Effluent Management System is optional, but can provide valuable information about the efficiency of the system and its environmental performance.

-This information could also be used to obtain productivity gains from using the nutrients in the effluent for growing
+This information could also be used to obtain productivity gains from using the nutrients in the effluent for growing crops and pastures.